xtuml/bridgepoint/doc-internal/AE/trip_reports/20140510-Ericsson-SKB.md

 - In "HOWTO build xtUML Editor" doc, the instructions for setting the window preferences need to be updated for Win7
 - I gave them the code for the function creation tool bp.core.function.gen and talked about how it could be used and extended
+- Need to get the videos uploaded to YouTube and fill in the holes with videos where I did live presentations.
+Then get it into an online course system.